 - Coupons or weekly specials at the grocery store – I get emails from a couple grocery stores with deals and coupons throughout the week.

-- Go meatless – a lot of times, meat/poultry can be a large portion of my grocery haul, so cutting back to a few meatless meals a week can help to save some money.
-Lentils, quinoa, black beans, tempeh and tofu are all vegetarian options that are much cheaper than meat.
+- Go meatless for a few meals – a lot of times, meat/poultry can be a large portion of my grocery haul, so cutting back to a few meatless meals a week can help to save some money.
+Lentils, quinoa, black beans, and tempeh are all vegetarian options that are much cheaper than meat.
 Additionally, I’ve also found that canned wild salmon or tuna is a cheap protein alternative!
 This salmon burger is an easy way to use a can of wild salmon!

 - Frozen fruit and veggies!
 You can make an easy stir fry with frozen veggies, and I love to add frozen fruit to smoothies or heated up and put in my oatmeal in the morning – especially during winter months when they aren’t in season.